balusreekanth/freeswitch-call-back/README.md

 - **Caller presses "1"**: The call back request is stored in the database.
 - **Extension 200 becomes free**: The system automatically calls Extension 100 back.

+# Need help ?

+- Write your comments and issues in issues section of this repository .
+Or you can mail at balusreekanthATgmailDOTcom

+# Would you like to improve this ?
+- I Love to  see pull requests to improve this script further .